 If you’re willing to roll up your sleeves and have the skill set to research stocks on your own, you might instead consider buying a few individual shares in women-led businesses or companies that meet the female-friendly criteria.

 An easy entrée is to look for companies that get recognized repeatedly for gender pay equality, women’s advancement in the executive ranks, flexible work schedules, and generous family leave policies.
 (Related: 3 rules for female small business leaders)

-Working Mother magazine produces a list of top 100 companies every year, as does the National Association of Female Executives and Forbes magazine.
+Seramount online magazine produces a list of top 100 companies every year that offer inclusive benefits for families, including paid gender-neutral parental leave and reimbursement for fertility treatment., as does the National Association of Female Executives and Forbes magazine.

 Be aware that buying individual stocks is inherently more risky, especially if it upsets the balance in your diversified portfolio.
 Financial professionals caution against overexposure to any one company or sector — the financial equivalent of putting all your eggs in one basket.

 Here again, a financial professional can help you create an asset mix that helps you achieve your goals while managing downside risk.

 More sophisticated investors who aren’t afraid to finance unproven startups, might also consider venture capital funds that provide seed money to women entrepreneurs.

 There’s no denying that the need is great.

 According to financial data firm PitchBook, venture capital deal activity reached $3.6 billion in the third quarter of 2022 (on a year-over-year basis) for all-female founded companies, compared with $155 billion for all-male founded companies during the same time period.

 That hasn’t stopped female visionaries from forging ahead.